U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Experiments

-\textbf{Ablation Study on DCN in SIM.} We compare different offset scale and groups settings of DCNv3~\cite{dcnv3} in SIM, as shown in \cref{tab:ab_os}.
+We compare different offset scale and groups settings of DCNv3~\cite{dcnv3} in SIM, as shown in Table \ref{tab:ab_os}.
 When the offset scale is set to 1.0, U-DECN achieves a better performance of 60.7 AP, but 480 groups make the model a huge number of parameters 397 M. Thus, we ablate different groups and find that U-DECN achieves the best performance of 60.8 AP at 30 FPS with groups set to 16, and the number of model parameters drops significantly to 72 M.